datopian/datahub-docs-tech/docs/developers/infrastructure.md

 - This external domain resolves to cloudfront [*.cloudfront.com]
 - Cloudfront resolves to "S3 Bucket (*.s3.amazonaws.com)

-In cloud front we can use AWS generated certificates.
+In CloudFront we can use AWS generated certificates.

 NOTE: One point to mention: You can use a certificate stored in AWS Certificate Manager (ACM) in the US East (N. Virginia) Region, or you can use a certificate stored in IAM.